Announcing Eduventures Virtual Research Forum

 Barely a week after the most contentious presidential election in decades, Eduventures Virtual Research Forum will grasp the desire for nostalgia for the past and longing for a different future—and help higher education leaders find brave, practical ways forward.

 We will kick off with Bryan Stevenson who will challenge us, not for the first time, to square our identity as higher education professionals committed to learning, opportunity and excellence with sustained access and achievement disparities by African Americans and other under-served populations.
 How do we move forward, not backward, on this fundamental issue?
-Bryan will discuss a new initiative to help colleges and universities meet the moment.

 Then our analysts will take the virtual stage to address: